kamidev/survey_api/README.md

 ✓ sobelow success in 0:02
 ```

-The [ex_check](https://github.com/karolsluszniak/ex_check) library must be installed to use `mix check`.
+Please make sure the [ex_check](https://github.com/karolsluszniak/ex_check) library is installed and correctly configured to get the most out of `mix check`.

 ## Building releases for production use

-To deploy SurveyAPI in production, we package it as an [Elixir release](https://hexdocs.pm/mix/Mix.Tasks.Release.html).
+To deploy SurveyAPI in production, we use an [Elixir release](https://hexdocs.pm/mix/Mix.Tasks.Release.html).
 Here is a short [tutorial](https://henriktudborg.dk/articles/2019/03/10/elixir-1.9.1-releases) about that.

 Typically, you first test your release on a developer machine.
 To build a production release, first run:

 `MIX_ENV=prod mix release`

-If this succeeds, you wil see a message describing various options for running the release.
+If this succeeds, you will see a message describing various options for running the release.
 Try running it in the background:

 `_build/prod/rel/survey_api/bin/survey_api daemon`

-First check that `localhost:4000/api/surveys` and other JSON endpoints produce valid JSON.
+Verify that `localhost:4000/api/surveys` and other endpoints produce valid JSON.
 Then run `mix check` and deal with any problems reported by the automated tools.

 Once the release is good enough for production, commit and push the latest code.